Chapter 5 : Just a Saturday Afternoon

 Theo groaned and stood, snatching Hermione’s textbook from her lap.
 “No, you’re going to relax for once.
 We're only two weeks into the term, and we’re much too chivalrous to let you stress yourself to death.”

 Hermione snorted and held out her hand for her book, putting on her best annoyed expression.
 “I have to study,” she said bluntly, waving her hand expectantly.

 “No, you don’t.
 And you aren’t getting this book back until you agree to hang out with us tomorrow,” Theo raised his eyebrows, challenging Hermione to disagree.

-“Into the snake pit…” Hermione grumbled.
+Hermione sighed.
+“Into the snake pit…” she grumbled.
 “Can I have my book back now?”